OrderingPlus/website-marketplace/README.md

-# OrderingX - Website Marketplace
+# OrderingX - Website Franchise

 ## Description

-This repository is a template marketplace using functional components.
+This repository is a template Franchise using functional components.
 It includes a submodule from another repository.

 Please select the option that you like better.

 ## Option 1: Clone repository and run with yarn

-1. Clone repository: `git clone --recursive https://github.com/OrderingX/website-marketplace.git`
+1. Clone repository: `git clone --recursive https://github.com/OrderingX/website-franchise.git`
-2. Enter the downloaded repository folder `cd website-marketplace`
+2. Enter the downloaded repository folder `cd website-franchise`
 3. Run `yarn install` to install dependencies
 4. Run `yarn start` to start the development server

 ## Option 2: Clone repository and run with Docker
 > "You need to have Docker previously installed.
 You can install it from [here](https://docs.docker.com/engine/install/)"

-1. Clone repository: `git clone --recursive https://github.com/OrderingX/website-marketplace.git`
+1. Clone repository: `git clone --recursive https://github.com/OrderingX/website-franchise.git`
-2. Enter the downloaded repository folder `cd website-marketplace`
+2. Enter the downloaded repository folder `cd website-franchise`
 3. Run `docker-compose up`
 4. Open `localhost:3000` in your browser